 - Place the tag at the base of the ear proximal to a ring of cartilage.
 The cartilage will anchor the tag, minimizing the chance of it being ripped out of the ear later.

 - After squeezing the applicator, check that the tag point has come through the hole and is crimped.
 This action seals the tag and locks it in the ear.

-Information from AALAS learning Library
+Information from the AALAS Learning Library